lemonlabsuk/scala-uri/README.md

 ## 1.x.x to 2.x.x

- * Users will now need to add a second scala-uri json module dependency to their SBT build to use [Public Suffixes](#public-suffixes)
-   (and other future features that require a JSON library). scala-uri no longer pulls in spray-json by default.
+ * Users will now need to add a scala-uri json dependency to their SBT build to use [Public Suffixes](#public-suffixes) (and other future features that require a JSON library). scala-uri no longer pulls in spray-json by default.
 See the [JSON Support](#json-support) section of this page for more details.
  * *Binary Incompatibility*: The case class `UrlWithoutAuthority` has been renamed `SimpleUrlWithoutAuthority`.